aissshah/junior_elsewhen/README.md

 It consists of the homepage where users can fill in an organisation name to see a list of their public repositories and the contributors page which displays the contributors of a certain GitHub repository.

+## Getting Started
+- Clone or download the repository
+- `cd junior_elsewhen` - move into folder
+- `npm i` - install dependencies
+- `npm start` - runs the app in development mode on localhost:3000

 ## Overall Checklist

 - [ ] More interested in how it is made, rather than how it looks